Paragon’s PRS Trends Research

 (5) Being a landlord is a risky business as it stands now.
 Locking landlords into three-year tenancies significantly increases the risk in what is already a very risky business.

-(6) 3-year tenancies would mean less properties on offer to let.
+(6) 3-year tenancies would mean fewer properties on offer to let.
 It’s a simple case of supply and demand, which means fewer rental homes available and rents will rise.

 As a consultant to 3 national companies who provide support for landlords who have bad tenants, we see frequently see on a daily basis nationally many ugly case’s.
 Some of these cases have been aired on Channel 5s’ “Nightmare tenants”.

-I have no doubt, should the government introduce this ill idea of 3 year tenancies, then the letting sector would shrink very rapidly.
-Given consecutive governments have failed to deal with the growing housing crisis, they homelessness is and would accelerate if the 3 year tenancies are introduced.
+I have no doubt, should the government introduce this ill idea of 3-year tenancies, then the letting sector would shrink very rapidly.
+Given consecutive governments have failed to deal with the growing housing crisis, the homelessness is and would accelerate if the 3-year tenancies are introduced.

 Mr Ahmad from the British Landlords Association, said, “the Assured Shorthold tenancy was introduced under the HA 1988 on the 15th of January 1989, with the aim investors can invest in residential property and have the assurance that after the fixed term they are assured they can get their property back.
 Increasingly in the past 4 years, more and more legislation has meant that even the section 21 is a sitting duck if the tenant is going to be economical with the truth.
 Meaning that there is so much more legislation now that can render the section 21 invalid.